renuo/applications-setup-guide/ruby_on_rails/rspec.md

 Commit and push your changes! :tada:

-> ⭐️ `/up` is the default Health check path for Rails.
-[Read about it in the guides](https://edgeapi.rubyonrails.org/classes/Rails/HealthController.html).\
+> ⭐️ The default health check path for Rails is `/up`.
+[Learn more in the Rails guides](https://edgeapi.rubyonrails.org/classes/Rails/HealthController.html).\
+>
-> If you want to customize the health check and add more checks, you can easily override the class `Rails::HealthController` and add your own checks.\
+> To customize the health check and add additional checks, you can override the `Rails::HealthController` class.\
+>
-> [Here](../templates/app/controllers/rails/health_controller.rb) you find an example that checks also the database connection.
+> [Here](../templates/app/controllers/rails/health_controller.rb) is an example that also checks the database connection.

 ## Verify